 My relaxing little outdoor art sessions have been all about scribbling and cutting.
 I lay out a few choice supplies, give my head a rest and let my hands guide…

-Instead of thinking about what you’re going to do next, let your tools explore the paper and let your thoughts drift in this direction instead…
+This is also about observing the the connection between art-making, our tools, our minds, and our bodies.
+When scribbling, instead of thinking about what you’re going to do next, let your tools explore the paper and let your thoughts drift in this direction instead…

 - How does your body guide you?

 - You might realize you’re tense or making a fist – what do the marks look like?
 What marks are made when you let your wrist relax?